DhrumitMehta/PortfolioProjects/Opposition Team Analysis/about.md

-#### Contains information about the Malaysia National Cricket Team in terms of batting and bowling in ODIs.
+#### Contains analysis done on the bowlers of the Malaysia and Vanuatu National Cricket Teams in the last ODI cycle.
 **Note**: The data was collected and the analysis was made in January 2024.